shovon/node-speke/README.md

 The SRP protocol allows the server to authenticate the client, without it ever sending the plain text password over the wire.
 However, the client is required to send a "verifier" to the server when registering.
 Unfortunately, though, the "verifier" has been *derived* from a password, and hence it can be exposed using a brute force attack.

 SPEKE on the other hand requires that both the client and the server know the password in advance.
 The password is therefore never sent across the wire.
 SPEKE can thus be used in a "two-factor" registration system, where a small password is generated on the fly, and can then be retrieved by a user somehow.
-Using the password, the client and the server will establish a secure channel via SPEKE.
+Using the password, the client and the server will establish a secure channel after the SPEKE handshake.
 Afterwards, the client can securely send the verfier to the server.

 ## Example